 Find out more about the people who make up our Governing Body below.
 If you are looking for offical documents, you can read those relating to our Governing body over on our Governance page:

-Rob Bickerton – Parent Governor – Chair
+Rob Bickerton – Local Authority Governor – Chair

 My youngest child joined the school reception class in September 2014 and I volunteered to be a parent governor because I am interested in helping to improve the school for the benefit of all.
 I have had my own business for well over twenty years and have been a director of charities and also nationally recognised companies.
 I have a special interest in finance, budgeting and quality service provision.
 I hope that my experience in the business world and life generally will add to the existing governor team.

 I joined as a parent governor in 2017.
 Originally from Wolverhampton I’ve lived in Ironbridge since 2007 and have two children at the school.
 I am the managing director of an award-winning security technology business based in Wolverhampton which I’ve run for 30 years.
 I am also vice chairman of the British Security Industry Association and one of the leaders of the national surveillance camera strategy.
 As well as a keen interest in the education of our children, and an appreciation of the importance of our school to the community, I bring my skills in organisational management, IT and financial control to the role.

 Alicia Jones – Foundation Governor

 I have been a Foundation Governor for approximately 12 years and have previously been Vice-Chair and currently chairs the H&S Committee.
 I am a Police Officer with 23 years’ experience, having worked as a local Intelligence Officer as well as an investigator on major incidents.
 I have two daughters who both attended Coalbrookdale & Ironbridge Primary School and who are now 15 and 18 years old.
 Outside of work I play squash, having played at county level and represented the West Midlands Region in the Police National Championships.
 I also enjoy horse riding and walking.